 - There is to be no monetary gain or other direct inducement/incentive provided to a nominator, nominee or employer of either party.

-- Nominations may come from all Engineers Australia Learned Society, including Colleges, Technical Societies and Special Interest Groups.
+- Nominations may come from any of the Learned Society Groups within Engineers Australia, including Colleges, Technical Societies and Special Interest Groups.

-- By agreeing to the terms and conditions, Engineers Australia:
+- When nominees agree to the terms and conditions, Engineers Australia:

 - has the right to investigate the nominee’s membership file